 We enter into foreign currency forward and option contracts that are not designated as hedging instruments to hedge intercompany transactions and other monetary assets or liabilities denominated in currencies other than the functional currency of a subsidiary.
-Gains and losses on these derivatives that are not designated as accounting hedges are primarily recorded in other income (expense), net along with the foreign currency gains and losses on monetary assets and liabilities.
+Gains and losses on these derivatives that are not designated as accounting hedges are primarily recorded in OI&E along with the foreign currency gains and losses on monetary assets and liabilities.

 We also use derivatives not designated as hedging instruments to manage risks relating to interest rates, commodity prices, credit exposures, and to enhance investment returns.
 From time to time, we enter into derivatives to hedge the market price risk on certain of our marketable equity securities.
-Gains and losses arising from other derivatives are primarily reflected within the "other" component of other income (expense), net.
-See Note 6 for further details.
+Gains and losses arising from other derivatives are primarily reflected within the "other" component of OI&E. See Note 6 for further details.